-This recipe was first published in November 2021 and edited in Sept 2022.-

 - Add in the ginger & garlic paste.
 Allow to cook for couple of minutes.

 - Add in curry paste and cook till oil separates.
 Add in a little oil to help the process if there is not enough oil.

 - Add in pressure cooked mutton and liquid and nicely toss everything.
 Add in tomates and 1 cup water.

-- Bring to a nice boil then turn down to simmer and cover wok for 20 mins.
+- On a small boil, allow to cook for 20 mins.
 Mix and add in potatoes.
-Continue cooking covered for 15 mins.
+Continue cooking for 15 -20 mins.
 Add salt and coconut milk.
 Taste to see if you wish to add more salt and if potatoes are tender.
 Be sure meat is tender and to your liking if not continue cooking till it is.
 Done.

 - You can skip pressure cooking the mutton initially however this means you will need to cook it longer on the stovetop.